ooni/ooni.org/content/install/ooniprobe.md

-pip install -r requirements.txt pip install -r requirements-dev.txt python setup.py install ooniprobe -s # if all went well, lists available tests
+pip install -r requirements.txt pip install -r requirements-dev.txt python setup.py install
+OONI Probe -s # if all went well, lists available tests
 ```

-### Running ooniprobe with Tor bridges
+### Running OONI Probe with Tor bridges

-If Tor is blocked in the country that you are trying to run ooniprobe from, you
+If Tor is blocked in the country that you are trying to run OONI Probe from, you
 can circumvent this censorship through the use of **[Tor
-bridges](https://bridges.torproject.org/)**. ooniprobe will automatically try to
+bridges](https://bridges.torproject.org/)**.
+OONI Probe will automatically try to
 use the bridges of **[Tor
 Browser](https://www.torproject.org/projects/torbrowser.html.en)** but this
 requires that obfs4proxy is installed.
 You can do this through the following,